Pinto-Fernández Group | Translational Ubiquitomics - Cancer Immunology

 Our research group was established in 2021.

-Our lab has an interest in studying how cellular Ubiquitylation and ISGylation influence cancer inflammation with the final aim of translating these findings into valid therapeutic targets.
+Our lab has an interest in studying how cellular Ubiquitylation and ISGylation influence cancer immune evasion with the final aim of translating these findings into valid therapeutic targets.
 To study these pathways we use state-of-the-art MS-based omics techniques such as proteomics and lipidomics in combination with immunology and cellular biology functional assays.

 RESEARCH OVERVIEW